+'''
-''' The contents of the given file are returned.

-Note that if the function fails, the error message is returned as a string instead of multiple output or similar. '''
+The contents of the given file are returned.
+Note that if the function\ fails, the error message is returned as a string instead of u multiple uv or similar.

+'''

 '''

 impure function readFile

 input String fileName;

 output String contents;

 end readFile;

 '''